netromdk/slacker/README.md

   --init         Interactively initialize config and add workspace and API
                  token.
   --check        Checks that all commands are valid.
+  --no-tests     Do not do API and auth tests at startup.

+Most commands support -h|--help to see how they work.
 By passing '--', it signals that Slacker arguments end and a single command and arguments begin.
 Slacker will exit after running that command.
 ```

 # Development Environment